wesselb/wbml/README.md

 Machine learning stuff

-_Note:_ LAB requires Python 3.5+ and TensorFlow 2 if TensorFlow is used.
+_Note:_ LAB requires Python 3.6 or higher and TensorFlow 2 if TensorFlow is used.

 ## Installation
 Before installing the package, please ensure that `gcc` and `gfortran` are